URBAN BOAT / PÉNICHE THABOR

 Urban Boat emerges in a European context of thriving Third Spaces; it is anchored in a new Europe-wide ecosystem of institutions producing, promoting and presenting music and arts.
 The blossoming of the Third Spaces coincides with the convergence of two spheres: the artistic and cultural world on one hand, the field of rethinking, reinventing and remodelling of the urban fabric on the other.

 Going with the flow of artistic and festive halts scattered along its fluvial procession, Urban Boat stimulates meetings and exchanges between resident artists, local partners and audiences.
-Building onto that, the péniche will not only be a Third Space of its own, but will additionally function as a connector between other Third Spaces on the European scale.
+Building onto that, the péniche is not only a Third Space of its own, but function additionally as a connector between other Third Spaces on the European scale.

 The routes taken offer a non-linear landscape, going from major cities to medium-sized towns, villages and rural areas.
 This nurtures the opportunity for people living in less art-exposed regions to glimpse at current trends in music and visual/street arts, as much as it allows artists based in urban centres to encounter a variety of audiences.